 The Pill and breast cancer risk

 For most women, especially young women, experts say the benefits of oral contraceptives far outweigh the risks.
-Here are some frequently asked questions and answers about the controversy.
+Here are some frequently asked questions and answers about the Pill and breast cancer.

 Does taking birth control pills increase my risk of developing breast cancer?

-Cancer Research UK says combined knowledge from studies carried out around the world into oral contraceptives show that women using the pill have a slight but significant increase in breast cancer risk.
+Cancer Research UK says combined knowledge from studies carried out around the world into oral contraceptives show that women using the pill have a slight increase in breast cancer risk.